Daron Payne and Jonathan Allen scuffle on the sideline as WFT gets embarrassed by the Cowboys, 56-14

 Consider that even Tress Way, Washington’s trusted punter and possibly its most consistent player, had a punt blocked and recovered by Dallas in the end zone for a touchdown.

-No Washington player was spared from this disaster, the seventh-worst loss in franchise history, including the postseason.
+No Washington player was spared from this disaster — the seventh-worst loss in franchise history, including the postseason.

+“We got beat,” Rivera said. “… I told them: ‘You play this game long enough, you’re going to get beat like this.
+It happens.
+How you respond to it, how you bounce back, how you play — that tells more about who you are than anything else.’ ”

-Heinicke, back from a week’s absence after testing positive for the coronavirus, was intercepted on Washington’s first play from scrimmage — a deep ball for Terry McLaurin that Heinicke threw inside despite cornerback Trevon Diggs having inside leverage.
+Heinicke, back from a week’s absence after he tested positive for the coronavirus, was intercepted on Washington’s first play from scrimmage — a deep ball for Terry McLaurin that Heinicke threw inside despite cornerback Trevon Diggs having inside leverage.

 That led to touchdown No. 1 for Dallas: a five-yard screen pass to Ezekiel Elliott, who waltzed into the end zone without a defender close to him.

 Less than five minutes later, Dallas was back in the end zone, on a nine-yard touchdown catch by tight end Dalton Schultz.
-And less than a minute after that, the Cowboys returned, this time on a pick-six by defensive end DeMarcus Lawrence, whose interception of Heinicke appeared eerily similar to the one Randy Gregory had two weeks earlier in Landover.
-But Lawrence ran his back 40 yards for the score, while Gregory fell short of the end zone.
+And less than a minute after that, the Cowboys returned, this time on a pick-six by defensive end DeMarcus Lawrence, who returned his interception of Heinicke 40 yards for a score.

-Only two plays stood between Washington a shutout for much of the game.
-Late in the first quarter, Heinicke connected with rookie wide receiver Dyami Brown for a 48-yard, leaping catch in double coverage that set up an eight-yard, pylon-dive touchdown reception from Antonio Gibson early in the second quarter.
+Only two plays stood between Washington and a shutout for much of the game.
+Late in the first quarter, Heinicke connected with rookie wide receiver Dyami Brown for a 48-yard leaping catch in double coverage that set up an eight-yard, pylon-dive touchdown reception from Antonio Gibson early in the second.

 But that impressive score would mean little in the end.
 And Washington’s touchdown in the fourth, the first of rookie tight end John Bates’s career, would mean even less.